-GB's Broady starts US Open bid with win
+GB's Broady starts bid to reach US Open with win

 Former British number one Heather Watson, who does not have direct entry into a major for the first time since the 2019 US Open, plays Russia's Marina Melnikova at 16:00 BST.

-Watson, now ranked 161st in the world, is followed onto court 10 by British number three Katie Boulter, who plays France's Fiona Ferro.
+Watson, now ranked 161st in the world, is followed on to court 10 by British number three Katie Boulter, who plays France's Fiona Ferro.

 Jodie Burrage faces American Caty McNally at about 22:00 BST on court five, with Lily Miyazaki, Sonay Kartal, Ryan Peniston and Paul Jubb also playing.